Hecate946/Neutra/selfhost.md

-# Installing Snowbot
+# Installing Neutra
-This guide is for self-hosting Snowbot.
+This guide is for self-hosting Neutra.
 If you just want to install the bot without getting the code, go to https://discord.com/oauth2/authorize?client_id=810377376269205546&scope=bot

 ## Step One: Install Ubuntu